gschmutz/nosql-workshop/06-working-with-neo4j/README.md

 We assume that the platform described [here](../01-environment/README.md) is running and accessible.

-In this workshop you learn how to use the Neo4J for querying, visualisation, and data interaction.
+In this workshop you learn how to use Neo4J for querying, visualisation, and data interaction.
 [Neo4J Browser](https://neo4j.com/developer/guide-neo4j-browser/) is part of Neo4J and offers a browser-based interface for adding data, running queries, creating relationships, and more.
 It also provides an easy way to visualise the data in the database.

 ## Connecting to the Cypher Shell (optional)